strongqa/howitzer/GETTING_STARTED.md

 end
 ```

-Example2:
+**Example 2:**
-If we want to describe login page, which are located at https://test.com/users/sign_in
+If we want to describe login page, which are located at: "https://test.com/users/sign_in"

 ```ruby
 class LoginPage < WebPage